zenustech/zeno/README.md

 ## Easy Plug, Easy Go

-One may create complicated simulation scenarios by simply connecting the nodes provided by the system:
+One may create complicated simulation scenarios by simply connecting the nodes provided by the system.
+For example, here's a molecular simulation built by our users:

-For example:
-//put a node editor screenshot here
+![lennardjones.zsg](images/lennardjones.jpg)

 This is the charm of visual-programming, not only the direction of data-flow, but also the logic-flow of the solution algorithm is presented at no more clarity.
-In fact, building a molecular simulation from scratch took no more than 7 minutes!
+In fact, building this molecular simulation from scratch took no more than 7 minutes!

-![lennardjones.zsg](images/lennardjones.jpg)

 ## Flexible